Huon of Bordeaux: Editions and Continuations

-The poem and most of its continuations were converted to a rhymed version in alexandrines in 1454 (only one manuscript exists).
-While no manuscript exists from the 15th century prose version, this version served as the base text for 16th century printed editions (eleven exist), the earliest extant being the edition printed by Michel le Noir in 1513.
+The poem and most of its continuations were converted in 1454 to a rhymed version in alexandrines, the meter of later chansons de geste.
+Only one manuscript exists of this version, shelfmarked MS Paris, BnF français 1451.

+The tale of Huon and his descendents was retold in prose during the 15th-century amid the wave of "mise en prose".
+While no manuscript exists of the prose version, it served as the base text for eleven extant 16th century printed editions, the earliest of which being the edition printed by Michel le Noir in 1513.
 The work was reprinted ten times in the 17th century, eight times in the 18th and four times in the 19th (notably in a beautifully printed and illustrated adaptation in modern French by Gaston Paris in 1898).

 The romance came into vogue in England through the translation (c.
-1540) of John Bourchier, Lord Berners, as Huon of Burdeuxe, through which Shakespeare heard of the French epic.
+1540) of John Bourchier, Lord Berners, as Huon of Burdeux, through which Shakespeare heard of the French epic.
 In Philip Henslowe's diary there is a note of a performance of a play, Hewen of Burdocize, on 28 December 1593.
 The tale was dramatized and produced in Paris by the Confrérie de la Passion in 1557.

+The poem was translated into Middle Dutch in the 14th-15th centuries.
+It stands at 1,500 lines compiled from fragments.
+The Middle Dutch romance takes liberties with its source material, adapting the story.
+It was retold in prose in the 16th century.
+There are three extant printed versions of the Dutch prose retelling, two of which are dated to 1540 and 1632.

-The tale also serves as the basis for Christoph Martin Wieland's epic poem Oberon of 1780, where Huon becomes the lover of the Sultan's daughter Rezia/Amanda.
-Andre Norton retold the tale in quasi-modern English prose as Huon of the Horn, published by Harcourt, Brace & Company in 1951, which is considered her first fantasy novel.
+The tale also serves as the basis for Christoph Martin Wieland's epic poem Oberon of 1780, in which Huon becomes the lover of the Sultan's daughter Rezia/Amanda.
+Andre Norton retold the tale in quasi-modern English prose as Huon of the Horn, published by Harcourt, Brace & Company in 1951.
+It is considered her first fantasy novel.

-Historical sources
+Historical Sources

 The Charlot of the story has been identified by Auguste Longnon (Romania vol. viii) with Charles the Child, one of the sons of Charles the Bald and Ermentrude of Orléans, who died in 866 in consequence of wounds inflicted by a certain Aubouin in precisely similar circumstances to those related in the romance.
-The godfather of Huon may safely be identified with Seguin, who was count of Bordeaux under Louis the Pious in 839, and died fighting against the Vikings six years later.
+The father of Huon may safely be identified with Seguin, who was count of Bordeaux under Louis the Pious in 839, and died fighting against the Vikings six years later.
 Huon himself is probably based on Hunald I, duke of Aquitaine in the 8th century, who was defeated by Charlemagne's father.